A Guide to On-Campus Living in 2023

 Brandeis University

 Brandeis University was established in 1948 initially to provide an institution with an Ivy-league standard for Jewish students who were not allowed entry to liberal arts colleges and other elite universities.
-Today, this school is one of the best private research universities known for its politically active and progressive student body and a strong grounding in the traditional liberal arts.

 Brandeis University is popular for its challenging and intense education system.
-This school is sometimes dubbed as “the most stressful college in America.”
+This school is sometimes dubbed “the most stressful college in America.”
 Moreover, because Greek organizations are not allowed on campus, college life practically revolves around resident life and clubs.

 The school’s Massell Quad is where first-year students are billeted.
 Next to the usual comfortable dorm rooms, Massell Quad also features the Kane Reflecting Pool and the Beit Midrash Jewish Study and Prayer Room.